dimkr/the_Foundation/README.md

 # the_Foundation: a C11 library

-An object-oriented C library whose APIs are designed for a particular coding style, taking cues from C++ iterators, STL collections, and Qt.
+An object-oriented C library whose API is designed for a particular coding style, taking cues from C++ iterators, STL collections, and Qt.

 ## Introduction